CodelineRed/jquery-canvas-animation/README.md

 ### Draggable Items (Editor)
 Draggable items is by default enabled.
 It works only with Editor and [jQuery UI Draggable](https://jqueryui.com/draggable/).

-### Fontawesome 5
+### Icon Framework
-It is now possible to use FA5 with [Web Fonts & CSS](https://fontawesome.com/how-to-use/on-the-web/setup/getting-started?using=web-fonts-with-css) or [SVG & JS](https://fontawesome.com/how-to-use/on-the-web/setup/getting-started?using=svg-with-js).
+It is now possible to use every icon framework like [Fontawesome 5](https://fontawesome.com) for example.

 ### CSS Namespace
 All html classes and ids starts with `jca-`.